 The information available to the War Department is that the vessel sailed from Davao, Mindanao, August 20, 1944, with 750 prisoners of war abroad.
 The vessel was sunk by torpedoes on September 7, 1944, off the western shores of Mindanao.
 The indications are that relatively few of the prisoners had the opportunity to leave the sinking ship and of those who did many were killed by enemy gunfire.
 A small number managed to reach shore and a close watch for others was kept for several days.
 The Japanese government reports all the prisoners as lost, indicating that no survivors are in the hands of that Government.
 There is no information as to what happened to the individual prisoners but known circumstances lead to the regrettable conclusion that all of the unaccounted for prisoners lost their lives at the time of the sinking,

 It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have heartfelt sympathy.

 1st Lt.
 A.G.D.

 The family also received this message from General George Marshall’s office:

 “General Marshall extends his deep sympathy in your bereavement.
-You son fought valiantly in a supreme hour of his county’s need.
+Your son fought valiantly in a supreme hour of his county’s need.
 His memory will live in the grateful heart of our nation.”

 It is not known if Pvt.
 John Avila died in the sinking of the Shinyo Maru or if he was shot while attempting to swim ashore.
-It is known that he died on Thursday, September 7, 1944.
-Since he was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside Manila.
+What is known is that he died on Thursday, September 7, 1944.
+Since he was lost at sea, his name appears on the Walls of the Missing at the American Military Cemetery outside Manila.